 State Second Pension (S2P)

-The State Second Pension (formerly SERPS) was the additional state pension, payable to individuals from State Pension Age if they attained State Pension Age before 6 April 2016.
+The State Second Pension (formerly SERPS) is the additional state pension, payable to individuals from State Pension Age if they attained State Pension Age before 6 April 2016.
 Initially, S2P was an earnings-related pension but from April 2009 it began building up as a flat rate pension until 6 April 2016 when it was replaced with the new single tier State Pension.

 The Government introduced a new single tier State Pension from 6 April 2016.
 For information about the new State Pension see www.gov.uk/new-state-pension